WnndGws/DS18B20_email_alert/README.md

 All code is run on the following system:
 * A Raspberry Pi Zero W
-    - Any Rpi should be able to work, as long as it can handle Rasbian and Python 3, but I am using a Pi Zero W
+    - Any Rpi should be able to work, as long as it can handle Rasbian and Python 3
 * Rasbian Stretch Lite
-    - Again, any distrothat runs on the Rpi should work, this is just what I am using
+    - Again, any distro that runs on the Rpi should work, this is just what I am using
 * Python 3

 ### Installing